vibeus/vibe-cms/content/blog/dev-how-to-build-a-collaborative-workspace-and-why-you-should/index.md

 When meeting in-person, a digital whiteboard lets teams organize ideation sessions, visualize concepts, save digital post-its, and more.

-The [Vibe digital whiteboard](https://order.vibe.us/) even includes integrations to welcome remote workers to collaborative sessions from anywhere.
+The [Vibe digital whiteboard](https://vibe.us/) even includes integrations to welcome remote workers to collaborative sessions from anywhere.
 All your notes are automatically saved to the Vibe cloud, where they can be quickly shared or revisited.

-{{< common/srcset "image-2.png" "video conferencing for remote collaboration" >}}
+{{< common/srcset "image-2.png" "Integrated zoom for remote collaboration" >}}